meodai/rampensau/README.md

 ### uniqueRandomHues(Options{})

 Function returns an array of unique random hues.
 Mostly useful for generating a list of hues to use with `hueList`.
-Alternatively you can use `(x) => Math.random()` as the `hEasing` function in `generateHSLRamp` but this will not guarantee unique hues.
+Alternatively you can use `(x) => Math.random()` as the `hEasing` function in `generateColorRamp` but this will not guarantee unique hues.

 - `startHue` float 0…360        → Starting point of the hue ramp.
 0 Red, 180 Teal etc..
 - `total` int 3…∞               → Amount of base colors.